Simple examples for sending emails from JavaMail API

 java -Dfile.encoding=UTF-8 … com.x.Main

-Let's See Some examples of sending email using various properties of JavaMail API.
+Let's see some examples of sending email using various properties of JavaMail API.

 Send an email through SMTP without authentication.